-The rights management of audio-visual works (feature films, short films, TV films, serials, cartoons and involving multimedia images) can compared works and still be to that of music.
+The rights management of audio-visual works (feature films, short films, TV films, serials, cartoons and works involving multimedia and still images) can be compared to that of music.
 On behalf of audio-visual creators, the collective management society negotiates general representation contracts with broadcasters like television stations, cable networks and satellite packages.
 Societies may also assist individual authors negotiate production contracts for cinema, TV, radio and multimedia, providing them with standard contracts, for instance.